Deepak Anand

 Deepak Anand is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election.
 Anand is a chemical engineer from Panjab University in India and earned his MBA degree from the Schulich School of Business in Canada.
 He represents the riding of Mississauga—Malton as a member of the Progressive Conservative Party of Ontario.
-He is the Parliamentary Assistant to the Associate Minister of Small Business Member and Member of the Standing Committee on Finance and Economic Affairs.
+He is the Parliamentary Assistant to the Minister of Colleges, Universities, Research Excellence and Security and a Member of the Standing Committee on Heritage, Infrastructure and Cultural Policy.